Simpson, Northern Territory

 As of 2020, it has an area of 50089 km2.

-The locality’s boundaries and name were gazetted on 4 April 2007.
-Its name is derived from the Simpson Desert which was named in 1929 by C. T. Madigan after AA Simpson who was the President of the South Australian Branch of the Royal Geographical Society.
+The locality's boundaries and name were gazetted on 4 April 2007.
+Its name is derived from the Simpson Desert which was named in 1929 by C. T. Madigan after Alfred Allen Simpson, who was president of the South Australian Branch of the Royal Geographical Society.

 The 2016 Australian census which was conducted in August 2016 reports that Simpson had no people living within its boundaries.

 Simpson is located within the federal division of Lingiari, the territory electoral division of Namatjira and the local government area of the MacDonnell Region.